 The foregoing byelaws are hereby confirmed by the Secretary of State for Social Services on 10 May 1985 shall come into operation on 1 July 1985

 Department of Health and Social Security

-C. Nothing in these byelaws shall extend to the carrying on of the business of ear piercing or of electrolysis as the case may be by or under the supervision of a person who is registered as a medical practitioner or to premises on which any such business is carried on by or under the supervision of such a person.
+Nothing in these byelaws shall extend to the practice of acupuncture by or under the supervision of a person who is registered as a medical practitioner or a dentist or to premises of which the practice or acupuncture is carried on by or under the supervision of such a person.

 Last Updated on Friday, January 13, 2023